andreruizrt/music-downloader/README.md

 # MUSIC DOWNLOAD
- * An Easy way to download your playlist
+ * An easy way to download your playlist